 * * * * * * * * * * * *

 From coast to coast here in America…and now over in Europe…Noah Clarke has just been doing what he loves - playing hockey, meeting people and enjoying life.

 Someday, long after he retires…it would be great to see him play in a celebrity-alumni game against some guy in a Chewbacca suit.
 Damn, that would be funny.

-Interview with Andy Murray – former coach of the LA Kings and Shattuck St Mary’s
+Interview with Andy Murray – former Kings coach talks time in LA and key players

 photo courtesy of at Michael Zampelli